• Projects

 Core features of this testbed will include:

-- Centralised control platform: Located in the utility’s control room, it collects network-wide data and applies smart grid optimisation algorithms.
-The generated control signals are sent to grid components like generation units, controllable loads, storage systems and flexible customers, reducing grid operation costs, peak loads and congestion while improving voltage stability.
+• Centralised control platform: Located in the utility’s control room, it collects network-wide data and applies smart grid optimisation algorithms.
+The control signals generated are sent to grid components such as generation units, controllable loads, storage systems and flexible customers, thus reducing grid operation costs, peak loads and congestion, while improving voltage stability.

-- Integrated energy community: The testbed also integrates a pilot energy community of prosuming households – e.g., those with PV systems, electric vehicle chargers and heat pumps – each of which is equipped with an energy management device.
+• Integrated test community: The testbed also integrates a pilot test community of prosuming households – e.g., those with PV systems, electric vehicle chargers and heat pumps – each of which is equipped with an energy management device.
 These devices communicate with the DSO, allowing prosumers to respond to grid signals to the benefit of the overlying electricity grid, without complex tariff structures.

 The Walenstadt project marks the first time that development and testing of such a network is conducted not on a small test bench, but at the municipal level.